willat343/CambridgeRocketry_SimonBox/README.md

 [FOLDER STRUCTURE]

-Data/
-Contains the information exchange, including atmospheres, simulation input and output.

-simulator/
-this folder contains the binary, to be compiled via running "make" in cpp/ "

-Plotter/
-This holds the Python code that provides the user with information.
-When writing an extension on the analysis or want to do anything with the data, this would be the best place to do so, leaving the Java and c++ code as it is.

 cpp/
-This holds the c++ code, the simulation core of the project.
+contains the c++ code, the simulation core of the project.
 The simulator  model has been peer-reviewed and published in a scientific journal.
 ( free copy found at http://eprints.soton.ac.uk/73938/ )

+Data/
+contains example atmospheres and motors (rocket engines).
+Also holds Uncertainty.xml, which holds default stochastic conditions.

+doc/
+contains the user manual, including .tex source for editing

 gui/
 This holds all the Java code related to the GUI - most of this work comes from OpenRocket and additional functions have been added to suit the format for camrocksim.
 Several extra functions have been removed, as camrocksim doesn't model these or they were simply redundant because of the modifications.
 The starting file is located at: gui/swing/src/net/sf/openrocket/startup/SwingStartup.java

+help_build_files/
+contains additional files, useful when building a release for Windows and Linux.

+Plotter/
+This holds the Python code that provides the user with information.
+When writing an extension on the analysis or want to do anything with the data, this would be the best place to do so, leaving the Java and c++ code as it is.

+simulator/
+this folder contains the binary of the simulator, to be compiled via running "make" in cpp/

 ***

 [NOTES]

-- These two folders are essential to executing the program, to execute the program in eclipse, please run "prepare_linux.sh" included in this folder.

-- if determined to develop the program in Windows, please consult SystemInfo.java on where the Installation/Application folder is located on the computer.
+- when developing (assumed Linux), the folders Data/, Plotter/, and simulator/ are required.
+Therefore, please run  "prepare_linux.sh" to prepare the program.

 ***